agencyenterprise/zkgraph-bnb-hack/README.md

 We implemented everything in pure Python in the spirit that everybody should be able to read the code and understand it.
 Unfortunately, it is super slow, especially when using bls12-381 pairings.
 We plan to address this after the hackathon.
 Once again, we invite the community to work with us to implement these features, as we plan to implement CUDA extensions and redesign the protocol in C++, making it easier for cross-platform use, like generating ZKPs on the browser by leveraging wasm.

+We also were inspired by these source codes:
+- [Libra original code](https://github.com/sunblaze-ucb/Libra) (Base Logic for the GKR)
+- [Plookup](https://github.com/NOOMA-42/pylookup/tree/main/src/plookup) (The proof transcript we used)

 ## License
 Copyright (c) 2024 AE Studio.
 (MIT License)